-6.8.2.
+4.8.2.
 Treatment required

-The required nutrient load reduction is set forth in the performance standards in Section 5.1.1 of this Manual.
+The required nutrient load reduction is set forth in the performance standards in Section 3.1.1. of this Manual.

-6.8.3.
+4.8.3.
 Bleed-down Volume

-The bleed down volume shall be the first one inch of runoff from the contributing area.
+The bleed-down volume will be the first one inch of runoff from the contributing area.
 For wet detention systems, the bleed-down volume is defined as the zone between the elevation of the overflow weir and the control elevation.
 The overflow weir is generally set to accommodate stormwater quantity and flood control criteria.
 The control elevation is the "normal" water level for the pond.
 It is established as the higher elevation of either the normal wet season tailwater elevation or the SHGWT, unless this creates adverse impacts to wetlands at or above the control water table elevation.
-The maximum stage above the control elevation for providing the bleed-down volume shall not exceed 18-inches unless the applicant demonstrates, based on plans, test results, calculations or other information, that an alternative design is appropriate for the specific site conditions.
+The maximum stage above the control elevation for providing the bleed-down volume will not exceed 18 inches unless the applicant demonstrates, based on plans, test results, calculations or other information, that an alternative design is appropriate for the specific site conditions.

-Figure 6.8.1.
+Figure 4.8.1.
 Typical Cross Section of a Wet Detention System.